Review by Marko Syrjälä and Arto Lehtinen

 Pictures by Marko Syrjälä

-The Black Label Society’s European tour kicked off in Helsinki where Zakk and crew got on the stage to perform the southern rock influenced metal at the sold out House Of Culture, with over 1500 people in the audience.
-When the curtain was dropped the whole packed house of culture welcomed Wylde with massive cheering.
-The show started with “New Religion” from the bands latest SHOT TO HELL album followed by two MAFIA tracks: “Forever Down” and “Been A Long Time”.
+The Black Label Society’s European tour kicked off in Helsinki, where Zakk and the crew got on the stage to perform the southern rock-influenced metal at the sold-out House Of Culture, with over 1500 people in the audience.
+When the curtain was dropped, the whole packed house of culture welcomed Wylde with massive cheering.
+The show started with “New Religion” from the band’s latest SHOT TO HELL album, followed by two MAFIA tracks: “Forever Down” and “Been A Long Time.”
 The first three-four songs were hammered down with the rolling massive heavy sounds.
-However Zakk didn’t communicate that much with the audience which saved the time for the playing time.
-Instead the soloing and showing his guitar playing skills played an obvious important role in the set.
-Frankly it was a mandatory part of the whole gig anyway.
+However, Zakk didn’t communicate that much with the audience, saving the time for the playing time.
+Instead, the soloing and showing his guitar playing skills played an obviously important role in the set.
+Frankly, it was a mandatory part of the whole gig anyway.

-As stated the audience enthusiastically welcomed the BLS doom crew, but kept the same intensive up thru the whole gig, even though the overlong guitar solos literally calmed people a little down.
-The House of Culture is nothing, but a horrible gig venue for any kind of metal or rock concerts in general.
-Frankly the sounds were more or less horrible and sounded distorted on the floor level.
-But instead they sounded rather bearable in the rear of the venue.
-All right the Helsinki gig was the first one on the short European tour; therefore there were obvious things which hadn’t clicked to right places yet.
-When the tour has started rolling over Europe, presumably the whole four piece will be in the vicious strike on the stage.
+As stated, the audience enthusiastically welcomed the BLS doom crew.
+Still, it kept the same intensive up thru the whole gig, even though the overlong guitar solos literally calmed people a little down.
+The House of Culture is nothing but a horrible gig venue for any metal or rock concert in general.
+Frankly, the sounds were more or less horrible and sounded distorted on the floor level.
+But instead, they sounded rather bearable in the rear of the venue.
+All right, the Helsinki gig was the first one on the short European tour; therefore, there were obvious things that hadn’t clicked to the right places yet.
+When the tour has started rolling over Europe, presumably, the whole four-piece will be in the vicious strike on the stage.